MalikTorres/reading-notes/301-notes/class-03.md

 4. How does the child component invoke a method that was passed to it from a parent component?

     You can access it with methods like `onClick`

+ #### Things I want to know more

+More ways to use functions with components